 For more information, please send an e-mail to email@example.com.

 Let's take this road to self-love seriously and show others that there is no such thing as a standard template for beauty!

-Are you the strong woman I am looking for?
+Are you the woman I am looking for?
 Are you interested in being photographed and feeling the urge to make a difference, to grow, to unite, to celebrate your body?
 Please send an e-mail full of passion to firstname.lastname@example.org or fill in my contact form.

 "It was through their voices that I came to discover my own." -Anita Diamant

 "Culture does not make people.
 People make culture.
 If it is true that the full humanity of women is not our culture, then we can and must make it our culture." -Chimamanda Ngozi Adichie